 Offer help for transition

-The resigning employee can also refer a person who can be a good replacement.
-The extra effort during the transition period will decrease the burden on the management and leaves an everlasting good impression of the resigning employee.
+The resigning employee can also refer to a person who can be a good replacement.
+The extra effort during the transition period will decrease the burden on the management and leave an everlasting good impression of the resigning employee.

 Add a thank you note